mathiasertl/django-ca/docs/source/changelog/TBR_2.5.0.rst

 * The :ref:`key_backends_ocsp_db_backend` is now configured by default with the ``db`` alias.
 It can be used with the ``--ocsp-key-backend`` option for :command:`manage.py init_ca` and :command:`manage.py edit_ca`.
+* :command:`manage.py regenerate_ocsp_keys` will not stop generating keys if Celery is *not* enabled and an error occurs when generating one key.

 ********
 REST API